 Bring your own food.
 The school or airline cooking staff may be very good at dealing with food allergies, but mistakes do happen.
 Bringing your own food is safest.

 Have your child bring lunch from home, instead of buying the school lunches - and don't let them trade their food!

 Give your child’s teacher an alternate snack for “surprise events”.
 The teacher can give this to your child should other students bring a treat for a special event (birthdays)

 Before traveling, write down information about your food allergy in the language of the country you are visiting.
 You can also download a free food allergy dictionary here - they have one for over 20 different languages, including Chinese, Polish, and Greek!

-Get a medic alert bracelet and have it inscribed with your food allergies.
-Remember to always wear it.You can get medic alert bracelets from various places including MedicAlert, 911medalert, and American Medical ID.
+Get a medic alert bracelet Have it inscribed with your food allergies and remember to always wear it!You can get medic alert bracelets from various places including some local jewelry stores and internet vendors such as MedicAlert, n-styleid, and American Medical ID.